How to Restore a Caravan in 10 Steps

 • Polyurethane for walls

-• Paint for painting the walls and sealer
+• Paint for painting walls and sealer

 • Rollers and brushes